dreamstarter/stardust-aac/QUICK_START.md

 # Quick Start Guide - Stardust AAC

-This guide will help you go from planning to development on Windows.
+This guide will help you go from planning to Flutter development on Windows.

 ---